dwisianto/github-bak2021-03/k2/kXX/wAwsEb/beanstalk.md

 We can see that the tomcat server is started before and after the integration tests.
 At the end of the build the file **tomcat-web-service.war** resides inside the target directory of the our project.
 This is the application that we are going to upload to Amazon Elastic Beanstalk now.

+# Deployment using the Web Interface

+If you haven’t created an Amazon AWS account yet, you should do so now by pointing your browser the following URL and clicking on the link labeled “Create an AWS account”.
+During the following steps you will have to provide the typical personal information plus a valid credit card.
+The latter is necessary to allow Amazon to bill the resources you have used.
+When you create a new account, you are eligible for the “Free Tier”.

+For the first 12 month you can use currently up to 750 hours computing power on EC2, 5 GB standard storage on S3.
+This is more than sufficient for our tutorial.
+Once you have setup a working AWS account, you can create your first application.
+Therefore, point your browser to the following URL and fill out the name of your application as well as the optional description: